Lawrence Welk Birthplace

 It's tempting to assume that the emptiness at the Welk Farmstead means something significant: a passing of the torch to a new generation of livelier musicians, a sign that old mega-celebrities do indeed fade away.
 But maybe we just visited on a slow day.

-Update: In 2014 the Farmstead was sold by Welk's relatives to the North Dakota Historical Society, which has pledged to give the place a facelift and take over its operation in 2015.
+Update: In 2014 the Farmstead was sold by Welk's relatives to the State Historical Society of North Dakota, which has pledged to give the place a facelift and take over its operation in 2015.